influxdata/telegraf/plugins/inputs/syslog/README.md

 The fields/tags which name is in **bold** will always be present when a valid Syslog message has been received.

-### Syslog transport sender
+### RSYSLOG integration

-The following instructions illustrate how to configure a syslog transport sender as per RFC5425 - ie., using the octect framing technique.
+The following instructions illustrate how to configure a syslog transport sender as per RFC5425 - ie., using the octect framing technique - via RSYSLOG.

 Install `rsyslog`.